TylerofArk/image-lambda/README.md

 ## Issues Encountered

-Most of my issues were solved when I finally changed the
+Most of my issues were solved when I finally changed the object.key and bucket.name in my Event JSON of my Test event.

 ## Links